Healthy Homes Assessment Totara Park

 Insulation Totara Park

-Underfloor and ceiling insulation is a requirement on all rental homes as of July 1st, 2019.
-Property managers and landlords must ensure that the insulation is up to standards that are in line with the latest quality.
-In some cases, an existing insulation on the ceiling or in the sub floor space might need to be topped up or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental houses from 1 July 2019.
+Property managers and landlords should make sure the insulation meets the new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be added or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The greater the R-value, the more efficient the insulation.

 Totara Park Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the interior of the building it is also about the outside.
-You must make sure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
-When it comes to moisture and damp it’s usually not apparent that it can cause a lot of trouble, causing the property to suffer and affecting your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside but you must ensure there is somewhere for surface, rain and ground water to go and stop it from coming inside.
+When it is damp and moisture, it’s usually what you don’t see that can become a big problem that can cause damages to your investment and affecting your tenant’s health.

-Properties that are rented must have effective drainage to get rid of rainwater, storm water, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a location to go, and it can’t linger underneath the structures is an crucial aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage to remove floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that water is able to go, and it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.

-In addition to a drainage system to avoid moisture from entering, if your property has an enclosed space between floorboards and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent the ingress of moisture, if your rental has an enclosed gap between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from rising into the home.
-It also assists in preventing any damage to your underfloor insulation.
+A ground moisture barrier is usually made of polythene and is laid on top of the ground to stop any moisture present in the ground from entering the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection